JiningLiu/stream-cam/README.md

 bun start:force # kill existing instances & start servers
-bun start:backend # start backend server (asks if existing should be killed) bun start:ui # start UI server (asks if existing should be killed)
+bun start:backend # start backend server (asks if existing should be killed) bun start:ui # start UI server (asks if existing should be killed) bun start:extensions # start extensions server (asks if existing should be killed)
 ```

 ### Development